Beat bullying

 What is bullying?

 Bullying usually involves a person or group exploiting the fact they feel more powerful than another – both physically and emotionally.
-You can be bullied by your boyfriend, your girlfriend, your mates, your family, and people you’ve never even met before online.
+You can be bullied by anyone.
+From your partner, your mates, or your family, all the way to people you’ve never even met before online.

-Bullying takes many forms, including: leaving people out of a social circle, racist and homophobic abuse, being singled out as ‘different’ in some way, sexual abuse, discrimination, being taunted about your family situation, being forced to hand over money or possessions, or violent physical attacks.
+Bullying takes many forms.
+These include: leaving people out of a social circle, racist and homophobic abuse, being singled out as ‘different’ in some way, sexual abuse, discrimination, getting taunted repeatedly, being forced to hand over money or possessions, or violent physical attacks.

 Am I being bullied?

-Sometimes bullying is pretty obvious – you’re getting a constant stream of hate over the internet and you dread going to school.
-However, bullying can be more subtle too; often it’s our friends who bully us, under the guise of ‘it’s only a joke’.
+Sometimes bullying is pretty obvious – you’re getting a constant stream of hate over the internet and / or you dread going to school.
+However, bullying can sometimes be extremely subtle; often it’s our friends who bully us, under the guise of ‘it’s only a joke’.
+This is when it gets hard to beat bullying.

 “It’s all to do with the intent of the person doing it,” says psychotherapist Dr Aaron Balick.
 “If it’s meant to hurt you, then it’s bullying.
 Bullies like to get a rise out of their victims and make them feel bad about themselves.”

 Jennifer Perry, an online crime expert, says.
 “In law, they use the phrase ‘normal person’.
 So would a normal person view this behaviour as bullying?
-If it’s a pattern of behaviour, they can’t justify it by saying ‘we’re just joking’.”
+If it’s a pattern of behaviour, then the answer is pretty clear.
+They can’t justify it by saying ‘we’re just joking’.”

-“It’s not OK to feel scared all the time, it’s not OK to be tormented,” says Dr Aaron.
-“Relentless bullying can take its toll on your self-esteem, so don’t hide what’s happening.”
+“It’s not OK to dread going to school or using the internet, it’s not OK to be tormented,” says Dr Aaron.
+“Relentless bullying can take its toll on your self-esteem, so please don’t hide what’s happening.”

-Bullies are able to get away with it because their victims are too scared to report what’s happening.
-Find someone you trust and tell them what’s going on.
-Together you can come up with a way to deal with it.
+Oftentimes, bullies are able to get away with it because their victims are too worried about the repercussions to report what’s happening.
+This is why you need to find someone you trust and tell them what’s going on.
+Together you can come up with a game plan on how to handle the situation.

 What you don’t want, according to Dr Aaron, is to allow a bully to get inside your head.
-“That means the bully doesn’t even need to be there for you to feel crap about yourself,” he says.
+“That means the bully doesn’t even need to be there for the doubting and fear to start cropping up,” he says.

-“The moment you realise you’re talking to yourself like the bully, e.g. ‘You’re no good, nobody likes you,’ STOP.
+“The moment you realise you’re talking to yourself like the bully, e.g. ‘You’re no good, nobody likes you,’ tell yourself to STOP.
 Instead, think about the people who love you and what makes you happy in life.
-It’s bad enough being bullied ‘out there’- – don’t give them that power to get inside your head and make it worse.”
+It’s bad enough being bullied in your everyday life – work hard to avoid giving them the power invade your thoughts and make it worse.”

 Common bullying issues

-While every case of bullying is unique, here at The Mix we’ve identified some common issues that young people have to face with advice from experts on what to do next.
+While every case of bullying is unique, here at The Mix we’ve identified some common issues that young people have to face.
+We’ve also added some advice from experts on what to do next.
 Just click on the links if you’re going through any of the below…

 Is bullying illegal?

-Not only is bullying hurtful, it can also be illegal and your bullies could be liable to prosecution.
+Bullying is not just hurtful, it can also be illegal.
+This means that your bullies could be liable to prosecution.
 Jennifer says the most common examples of this are:

 • When you’re physically or sexually assaulted.